Seeing Stars: Where the Movies Were

 "The Racer’s Edge",

-the auto parts storewith
+the auto parts store with

-the race car on the roof (where Paul Walker works in the film),
+the race car on the roof (where Paul Walker works in the

 is located in Hollywood on Orange Drive, at the southeast

-corner of of Santa Monica Blvd and Orange Drive, north
+corner of of Santa Monica Blvd and Orange Drive,

 of Melrose Ave.
-While the building's address actually faces Santa Monica
+While the building's address actually faces Santa

-Blvd., the filmmakers shot the west side of the building, which
+Blvd., the filmmakers shot the west side of the building,

 faces Orange Drive.

-The race car is no longer on the roof, of course,
+The race car is no longer on the roof, of

-and the signs are down, so it's now a rather plain-looking warehouse-style
+and the signs are down, so it's now a rather plain-looking

 building.
-It is immediately north of a brick building (which is also seen
+It is immediately north of a brick building (which is also

 in the film) - the address of that brick building is 1046